Psychology

 Here’s how the pattern often plays out:

-After a breakup, smear campaigns on social media are common — spreading rumors, distorting facts, and damaging reputations to sway public opinion and isolate their target.
-If children are involved, they are often used as tools and props for further manipulation.
-When their parenting time begins, they may escalate control by arriving at your doorstep with their entire family to pick up your child, turning a simple exchange into a theatrical performance meant to intimidate or assert dominance.
-Be prepared.
+This need for control extends beyond imitation.
+After a breakup, smear campaigns on social media are common—spreading rumors, distorting facts, and damaging reputations to sway public opinion and isolate their target.
+If children are involved, they are often used as tools for further manipulation.
+During parenting time exchanges, they may arrive with their entire family, turning a simple handoff into a show of dominance.

 But does it feel personal?
 Absolutely.